Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: Product boundary

 In this article we extend the result of \cite{NR} to CMC$-H$ surfaces in $\hhr$ and we would not have affine solutions on the boundary as in \cite{JWZ} but continuous functions going to infinity with slope $l_H$.

-A way of understooding these surfaces is the following: the geodesic boundary for minimal graphs are the equator $\brg\HH\times\{0\}$, then to have a better notion of their behavior we may consider the product boundary $\brg\HH\times\rr$.
+A way of understating these surfaces is the following: the geodesic boundary for minimal graphs are the equator $\brg\HH\times\{0\}$, then to have a better notion of their behavior we may consider the product boundary $\brg\HH\times\rr$.
 In this product, as mentioned above, graphs of continuous functions defined over $\brg \hh$ are the geodesic boundary of minimal graphs over $\hh$.

 In the other hand, the case of CMC$-H$ surfaces with $0<H<1/2$, the geodesic boundary explodes as it approaches $\brg\HH$ (Corollary \ref{cor2}), then the product boundary $(\brg \hh) \times \rr$ is useless.
 An alternative to this problem is to consider another kind of product boundary that occurs at ``height'' $l_H$, where we expect that many different graphs of CMC-$H$ converge to.
-In order to distinguish them we consider the product defined below.
+In order to distinguish them we consider the product defined in the following steps.